Pull Requests and Branches

-While the auto-build nature of Codefresh for all branches, is what you want most times, for larger projects you might wish to restrict pipeline running only on specific branches.
+The auto-build nature of Codefresh for all branches, is what you want most times.
+For larger projects you might wish to restrict pipelines running only on specific branches.

 This is performed by filling the branch field in the trigger dialog with a regular expression.

 The trigger above will only be activated for the

 production branch, so if a developer creates another new branch this pipeline will not run for it.
 Remember also that this field is actually a regular expression so you can restrict a pipeline to a specific naming pattern (i.e. a group of branch names).

 Another popular filtering mechanism is to keep the auto-build nature of Codefresh, but enable/disable specific pipeline steps according to the branch being built.
 This is performed by using step conditionals.
 Here is an example

 This pipeline will execute for ALL branches and pull requests, but:

 masterit will deploy the Docker image to the production cluster and namespace

 JIRA-FEATURE-(e.g. JIRA-FEATURE-1234, JIRA-FEATURE-testing, JIRA-FEATURE-fixbbug), it will deploy to a staging cluster to namespace

 - In all other cases of branches or pull requests it will just build the Docker image without deploying it anywhere